Nitro Fatty Acids

 Nitration products of conjugated linoleic acid (CLA)

 Analogous compounds reportedly derived from linoleate were detected at significant concentrations in some studies, but not in others, but it is possible that these were misidentified and that CLA was the true origin.
 Similarly, nitrated derivatives of palmitoleic, linolenic, arachidonic and eicosapentaenoic acids have been detected at trace levels in human plasma and urine by sensitive analytical mass spectrometric methods.
-In general, there is considerable selectivity in terms of which of the various isomers are detected in tissues, and for example, the nitro-eicosatetraenoic acids have the NO2 groups in positions 9, 12, 14 and 15 mainly.
+In general, there is some selectivity in terms of which of the various isomers are detected in tissues, and for example, the nitro-eicosatetraenoic acids have the NO2 groups in positions 9, 12, 14 and 15 mainly.
 Comparable metabolites have been described from other fatty acids, including eicosapentaenoic and docosahexaenoic acids (n-3 family), some with two nitro groups.
 Such findings are controversial, and they were contradicted in one recent study, which reported that nitro derivatives of conjugated linoleate and linoleate were the only isomers detected in urine.

 In plasma, nitro fatty acids occur in the free form and esterified in cholesterol esters and triacylglycerols, while in adipose tissue they have been detected in triacylglycerols and membrane phospholipids, but they are also present bound reversibly to thiol-containing proteins and glutathione in tissues.
-Free and esterified concentrations of nitro fatty acids in plasma and red blood cells were originally greatly overestimated, and subsequent studies with stable isotope-dilution methodology suggests that the true basal level in plasma of healthy humans is 1 to 3nM, while a figure of 9 nM for total nitro-isomers has been quoted recently for urine.
+Free and esterified concentrations of nitro fatty acids in plasma and red blood cells were originally greatly overestimated, and subsequent studies with stable isotope-dilution methodology suggests that the true basal level of the unesterified state in plasma of healthy humans is 3 to 12nM, while a figure of 9 nM for total nitro-isomers has been quoted recently for urine.
 Other reports suggest that even these may be overestimates, although concentrations do increase significantly under inflammatory conditions such as vascular injury and myocardial ischemia and reperfusion.
 In any case, cellular nitro fatty acids would be expected to have a short half-life because of the ease with which they undergo non-enzymatic Michael addition reactions with thiol-containing compounds (see below).
 Inevitably, these reactions compound the analytical difficulties and can lead to underestimates of the rates of formation of such fatty acids, since as much as 99% of nitro fatty acids may be covalently bound to cysteine in proteins.

 Nitro fatty acids can be precursors of further nitrated and nitroxidized species such as nitroso, dinitroso, nitronitroso, and di- and trinitro species, or they can be oxidized to generate various nitroxidized forms such as nitro-hydroxy, nitro-hydroperoxy, nitro-epoxy and nitro-keto species; representative structures of nitro-hydroxy derivatives of oleate and linoleate are illustrated.
 Subsequently, nitro-eicosatetraenoic, α,β‑nitrohydroxy-eicosatrienoic and trans-arachidonic acids, derived from arachidonic acid via such reactions, were characterized both in vitro and in vivo.
 Little is yet known of the biological properties of these oxidation products.